 Turnitin helps instructors assess the originality of student work and ensure the proper citation of references by comparing students' electronic documents to a variety of online sources and to the Turnitin database.
 The software then creates an “originality report” that rates submitted assignments...

-Moodle lets instructors create a variety of assignment types.
+Moodle lets instructors set up an Assignment with a variety of settings.
 For example:

 Your instructor can control whether you can make only one submission or can re-submit files, and whether you can upload files after deadlines have passed.